garygangwu/vehicle-detection/README.md

 ## Discussion

+* The stability and tightness of the bounding boxes may need more improvements.
+It will require further exploration of hyperparameters or more training data to improve the prediction accurancy.
 * The performance is a concern.
 Using SVM classifier takes a quite while for processing each image.
 The further performance tuning may be needed to apply this approach into the production.
 * Yolo v2 and Fast R-CNN are the most popular deep learning approaches for object detection.
 The performance is reasonable fast.
 So they might be better alternatives to the traditional SVM classifier.